-PhazeComp is Zick Technologies’ new program for compositional phase behavior computations using an equation of state (EOS).
+PhazeComp 2 is Zick Technologies’ newly updated, state-of-the-art program for compositional phase behavior computations using an equation of state (EOS).
 It acts as a virtual PVT (pressure-volume-temperature) laboratory and as a vehicle for tuning EOS fluid characterizations.
 It can simulate practically any single-cell PVT experiment one can imagine (and many multi-cell experiments as well).
 It will accept, as input, virtually any data that can be measured in such an experiment.
 It will then adjust (through non-linear, user-weighted, least-squares regression) any user-selected combination of EOS parameters to optimize the predictions of the experimental data.

 PhazeComp acts as a virtual PVT laboratory.
 All calculations (including PVT experiments, flash and saturation point calculations, fluid mixing, etc.) are performed in a precise, user-specified order.
 The temperatures, pressures, and compositions generated in one calculation can be saved, manipulated, and then used in subsequent calculations.